clesleycode/linear-algebra-with-python/Linear Algebra.md

 A vector space, &Nu; is a set that contains all linear combinations of its elements.
 Therefore:

-- If vectors u and v &isin; &Nu;, then u + v &Nu;
+- If vectors u and v &isin; &Nu;, then u + v &isin; &Nu;
 - If u &isin; &Nu;, then &alpha; u &isin; &Nu; for any scalar &alpha;
 - There exists 0 &isin; &Nu; such that u + 0 = u for any u &isin; &Nu;

 ### 2.3 What is a subspace?

-A subspace is a subset of a vector space that is also a vector space.
+A vector subspace is a subset of a vector space.
+That subspace is <b>also</b> a vector space.
+If W is a linear subspace of V, then dim(W) must be &le; dim(V).

+The easiest way to check whether it's a vector subspace is to check if it's closed under addition and scalar multiplication.
+Let's go over an example:

+Let's show that the set V = {(x, y, z) | x, y, z &isin; &real; and x*x = z*z } is <b>not</b> a subspace of &real;<sup>3</sup>.

+If V is actually a subspace of &real;<sup>3</sup>, that means it <b>must</b> follow all the properties listed in the beginning of this section.
+Recall that this is because all subspaces must also be vector spaces.

+Let's evaluate the first property that stays the following:

+If vectors u and v &isin; V, then u + v &isin; V

+Now, is this true of the set we've defined above?
+Absolutely not.
+(1, 1, 1) and (1, 1, -1) are both in V, but what about their sum, (1, 2, 0)?
+It's not!
+And because it's not, it does not follow the required properties of a vector space.
+Therefore, we can conluse that it's also not a subspace.

 ### 2.4 What is linear independence?